 Decoupling: from cowboys to spacemen

-Best scenario is that world economy reaches “decoupling”, or the point in which the production of human goods and services doesn’t go hand in hand with the depletion of natural goods and services.
+The best scenario is that the world economy reaches “decoupling”, or the point in which the production of human goods and services doesn’t go hand in hand with the depletion of natural goods and services.

 A scenario environmental economist, Kenneth E. Boulding, envisioned as the transition from the cowboy economy to the spaceman economy.
 If Earth is a little floating spaceship (a closed and finite system), and humans are the crew, can we sustain wasteful, non-efficient behaviors?